PanchTime/candidate-task/README.md

 - DEB-based Linux distribution
 - docker and docker-compose (Optional)
 - python >= 3.7
+- create `data` directory in the root and put the test XML file there

 ### Run with docker
 Make sure you have docker and docker-compose installed.
 Then run the following commands: